OrangeAVA/Mastering-Time-Series-Analysis-and-Forecasting-with-Python/README.md

-# Time-Series-Analysis-and-Forecasting-with-Python
+# Applied Time Series Analysis and Forecasting with Python
-Time Series Analysis and Forecasting with Python, published by Orange, AVA™
+Applied Time Series Analysis and Forecasting with Python, published by Orange, AVA™